Shercock

-Shercock is located at the intersection of the R162 and R178 regional roads.
+Shercock is 12 km west of Carrickmacross, at the intersection of the R162 and R178 regional roads.
 It sits on the shores of three lakes: Lough Sillan, Steepleton's Lake, and Muddy Lake.
 Lough Sillan is the largest of the three, covering approximately 162 hectares.

 History

-The town was founded in the early seventeenth century as a plantation village to accommodate mainly Presbyterian Scottish settlers who were planted in this part of County Cavan.
+The town was founded in the early seventeenth century as a plantation village to accommodate mainly Presbyterian Scots who settled in this part of County Cavan.
 Usually, these planters gave their new settlements English or Scottish names—the neighbouring towns are Kingscourt, Cootehill, and Bailieborough—but Shercock retained its Irish name.
 The modern Irish-language name is Searcoig or Searcóg.